Part 1: Blogging

 - Write about your business process

-- Create RSS feed for your industry to stay up-to-date on news
+- Create an RSS feed for your industry to stay up-to-date on news

 - Write short commentary with links back to the source